Enhanced Kohn-Luttinger topological superconductivity in bands with nontrivial geometry: Resonance between Berry curvature and Cooper pairs angular momentum

-These results with LLL from factor and parabolic dispersion can be analytically understood in the limit where the mass $m$ is large such that $e^{-Bq^2/2}V(\bm q)\ m /(2\pi) \gg 1$.
+The results with LLL from factor and parabolic dispersion can be analytically understood in the limit where the mass $m$ is large such that $e^{-Bq^2/2}V(\bm q)\ m /(2\pi) \gg 1$.
 Then we can approximate $\mathcal V(\bm q) = 2\pi/ m $.
-The coupling constant for every channel is simply given by
+The coupling constant for every channel {in the case of intravalley pairing} is simply given by

 The above expression has an analytical form in terms of Bessel functions, which for odd channels relevant for intravalley pairing takes the form,